 You’ll find 30-degree bearing edges on all the drums that help with tuning as well as give the drums a warmer sound.

-Similar to the Recording Custom, the rack tom also stays mounted on the bass drum.
+Similar to the Recording Custom, the rack tom also stays mounted on the kick drum.
 Overall, this is a great vintage kit that is ideal for jazz and rock recordings.

 - Drums don’t need muffling when tuned properly